keptn/keptn.github.io/content/docs/0.8.x/operate/upgrade/index.md

 ## Upgrade from Keptn 0.8.2 to 0.8.3

 :warning: **Important:** Please update the Shipyard for each project that should have remediations enabled in a particular stage.
-The intructions are provided in *Step 2*.
+The instructions are provided by *Step 2*.

 ### Step 1: Upgrade Keptn